 Hang out with others

 If you’re still a student and part of a swim team, this is a great opportunity to strengthen your bonds with your teammates.
-When I was younger, I was able to build rapport and have great camaraderie by complaining about how I’d rather have an extra hour of sleep than be here.
+When I was younger, I was able to build rapport and have great camaraderie by complaining about how I’d rather have an extra couple of hours of sleep than be swimming.
 They’d usually laugh and say “same”, and we bonded over our mutual suffering.
 Turns out venting is a great way to make friends.

 Going to the pool in the morning gives you ample opportunities to meet others, talk to them, and feel a sense of kinship.
 It’s kind of like if you ride a bus every morning and you start recognizing people everyday.
 Even if not a word is ever spoken, there is a sense of camaraderie between everyone.
 Even better if you actually do talk and get along.